Training tools for developing great people skills.

 - Gather a list of concepts or photos.
 Again, it’s up to you whether you’d like them to be related to your training topic or not.

 - Reveal the concepts or photos one by one.

-- For each concept or photo, ask participants what first comes to mind when they see them.
+- For each concept or photo, ask participants what first comes to mind when they see the photos.

 - Tell participants to type their responses in the chat feature.
 This will prevent people from accidentally talking over one another.

 - Discuss the similar and different responses.
-It can be exciting to see who came up with the same or different thoughts!
+It can be exciting to see who came up with similar or different thoughts!
 You can even ask participants why the concept or photo makes them think of their particular response.